 After the buildings I had a first pass at the cars.
 Things to remember about cars :

-The highlit portions of cars need to be really quite small.
+- The highlighted portionsof cars need to be really quite small.

-Shadows under the cars are essential for the brain to read something as car.
+- Shadows under the cars are essential for the brain to read something as a car.

 Things were looking fairly good so I then put in the foreground.
 It was too light to begin with and I had a couple of goes at it.
 It’s still a bit light but I felt I’d fiddled too much already.
 I made sure to get a rough brushstroke at the top where the shadow ended.